Welcome to the podcast of Load Caesars for, what are we, Thursday?

 So this gets around the problem of having to anticipate what judges will do in advance.

-You can do some of that but then if they still find ways you've got the Great Clarification Act.
+You can do some of that, but then if they still find ways, you've got the Great Clarification Act.

-And while there is no strict category of clarification act in British law there is precedent on this there have been two times that I can think of maybe more in British history when Parliament has passed laws that don't really uh create a new situation but state and reiterate what they already believed to be true.
+There have been two times that I can think of, maybe more in British history, when Parliament has passed laws that don't really create a new situation, but state and reiterate what they already believe to be true.

 America was very cross.

-And so he repealed the Stamp Act, but in order to kind of uh uh reassure um people who were not so pro-American, he said, but I'm going to pass the declaratory act with it, which which restates it's quite petty in a way, it just says, by the way, we we have repealed the Stamp Act, but we still have a right to bring it back if we want to.
+And so he repealed the Stamp Act, but in order to kind of reassure people who were not so pro-American, he said, but I'm going to pass the Declaratory Act with it, which restates, it's quite petty in a way.

-Like it's just clarifying that we can do this.
+It's just clarifying that we can do this.

-This would be a great clarification act, underscoring the right of parliament to shoot down judicial decisions to restate its sovereignty, and in a weird way, in a in a paradoxical way, it would both cause and require a renewal of confidence among MPs who sit in parliament.
+And in a weird way, in a paradoxical way, it would both cause and require a renewal of confidence among MPs who sit in Parliament.

-And at the moment we have rule by judges.
+And at the moment, we have rule by judges.

 That is not acceptable.